davidjlay2277/capstone-project/README.md

 ## Usage

-- Once the application is running, follow these steps:

 1. Select a character from the character dropdown list.
 2. Click the "Select" button to choose the character.
 3. Click the "Start Game" button to begin the duel.